michellf/Python-Clarify/README.md

 # Python-Clarify
-Developed codes in visual studio code in Sep 2023
+Developing codes for the fundamentals course in python in the visual studio code tool - done in September 2023